open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 This section makes reference to the reference implementation source code, using Java package names and identifiers.
 References to source code are styled as monotype.
 The following steps are needed to compose a CDOC2 container.

-- Compile the list of all recipients.
+- Compile the list of all Recipients.
 - Generate FMK, HHK, and CEK.
 - Compose the header along with all corresponding cryptographic operations.
 - Compute the HMAC.